iximeow/chip_directory/x86/README.md

 * really want to include information about actual distinct processor models, mapping them to the above-mentioned families but including frequency, power, TDP, date, MSRP, and other trivia for each SKU
+* core 0 is assumed to be representative of an entire system's worth of processors. this is blatantly incorrect for processors with a heterogenous mix of different cores, such as some Alder Lake and onward Intel parts.
+* some CPUs allegedly have different cores in different steppings - recent examples here are the C0/H0 steppings on i5-12400, or B0/C0 steppings on i5-13400f. do these steppings vary in actual functionality? who knows! really need CPUID samples from all of them to get any idea.
 * references to datasheets and documents for processors (or processor families) and specifically related supporting hardware